 For temporary binding, the preferred system is ‘Perfect Binding’ although any system that is strong enough to withstand ordinary handling and postage is acceptable.
 Note, ring-back or spiral binding is not acceptable.
-A label must be fixed to the cover clearly identifying your name, the title of your thesis and the year of submission.
+The coverpage should clearly identify your name, the title of your thesis and the year of submission.
 For permanent binding requirements, see Submission of thesis for award.
 Supporting material should be bound in the back of your thesis as an appendix or in a separate set of covers.

 Printing and Binding can be done in house at the Faculty of Health Sciences’ Printing Services, please email .

 You must provide a signed and dated statement declaring that the thesis is entirely your work and that no other person’s work has been used without due acknowledgement.
 This statement should appear on a separate page and be bound with your thesis.

 Your supervisor must submit a supervisor's statement for thesis submission form to the research and innovation office with your thesis.